jamesgraves/rust-cookbook/CONTRIBUTING.md

 cargo run --example random_string
 ```

-To run the cookbook test suite for all examples:
+To run the cookbook test suite for ***all*** examples:

 ```
 cargo test
 ```

-You can also go into an individual topic directory, and run the tests just
-for that:
+Note that some tests, such as Sqlite3, require an operating system
+package to be installed.
+For PostgreSQL, the unit tests require an
+installed and running database server, as mentioned in the
+documentation.
+So these unit tests will not pass.
+Other examples will
+require additional software to pass the unit tests.

+Tests can be run for the individual topics (cargo workspaces):

 ```
 cd src/algorithms/randomness
 cargo test
 ```

-The unit tests just run each of the examples, which will exit with a non-zero
+The unit tests just run each of the examples as a standalone program,
-status if there was a problem.
+which will exit with a non-zero status if there was a problem or panic.

 ## Linters